Amyat103/411_weather_app/README.md

 in a database.
 Because of this, users can easily get weather information for their personal interests and needs.

-### Weather API
+### Running the app and Weather API

+- Run the docker script
-This app uses Open Weather Map's API to run it add it in env
+- Get API key form Open Weather App's API and add it to environment file

 ## Routes